finix-payments/finix-flex-docs-generator/sections/payment_instruments/verification/response.md

 #### Card Sub-Type (card_subtype_code)

-The code for account funding source subtype, such as reloadable and non-reloadable
+The code for account funding source subtype, such as reloadable and non-reloadable.

 Letter | Description
 ------ | -------------------------------------------------------------------